Brussels Things To Do With Kids

 5. The Royal Museum for the Armed Forces and Military History

 The Royal Museum of the Armed Forces and Military History is next to Auto World.
-It is a great place for kids and their families interested in military history and technology.
+It is an excellent place for kids and their families interested in military history and technology.

 From the Middle Ages to today, this military Museum tells the story of the Belgian military.
 It has a lot of displays, like weapons, uniforms, vehicles, and other tools that the Belgian army has used over the years.

-The large collection of tanks and other military vehicles is one of the best things for kids at the Museum.
+The extensive collection of tanks and other military vehicles is among the best things for kids at the Museum.
 They can also learn about the history of the vehicles and how the military used them in wars.

 6. Grand Place